ethhub-io/ethhub/ethereum-101/monetary-policy/eth-2.0-economics.md

     * Validator client: lightweight and need one per 32 ETH stake
 * Capital acquisition and lockup
   * The user must have acquiring their ETH capital by some means of work.
-  * The user must lock up their capital for a set amount of time \(withdrawal period\).
-This brings volatility risk and lost opportunity cost elsewhere.
+  * If the user wants to withdraw funds, there is a set amount of time they must wait to get their ETH back.
+However, this time has come down considerably in the latest versions of the spec.
+The minimum withdraw queue wait is 18 hours.
+This could go up if a lot of people are exiting at the same time but 18 hours will likely be the norm.
 * Code Risk
-  * With any smart contract on Ethereum, the user must trust or know that the contract cannot be compromised.
-This concern will likely be high early on and fade over time.
+  * There is some code risk involved in staking that users will take into account.
+This will be more of a concern early on and likelyl disapate over time.
+It's important to distinguish between client side code risk and consensus code risk.
+If the network runs into a consensus code break, the network will hard fork and fix it, so that's less of a concern.
+However, client side code risk is more serious because it'll be hard to distringuish that from a maliciuous fault.
 * General uptime and maintenance cost
   * Users need to make sure their validator doesn't have downtown or they risk a quadratic leak on their stake.
   * If a user has multiple validators, maintenance cost and worry of the infrastructure comes into play.